 The start of the second year with Richard Petty Motorsports was far from perfect.
 Annett had a huge crash in the season-opening race at Daytona and was forced to miss following eight races due to an injury that required surgery.
 He returned to the seat of #43 Ford at Charlotte Motor Speedway but the rest of the season was modest.
 Michael was able to record only one Top 5 finish and additional three Top 10s, so he dropped to the 15th place overall.

-NASCAR Cup Series debut
+NASCAR Cup Series debut in 2014

 Annett’s rookie season in the NASCAR Cup Series came in 2014.
 He raced Tommy Baldwin Racing Chevrolet #7 and even after too many ups and downs, the Des Moines-born finished 4th in the Rookie standings what was a pretty solid achievement.

 Return to the Xfinity Series in 2017, maiden victory in 2019

 In November of 2016, Michael announced that he won’t return to Hscott Motorsport in 2017.
 Actually, he lost the place in the Cup Series and returned to the Xfinity Series, driving the JRMotorsports Chevrolet Camaro #5.
 In the year of his return, he scored seven Top 10 results, including runner-up spot at Road America as his best result.
 In 2018, h eas in the Top 10 just three times.